 - Each backup your Datto device takes is a unique data snapshot, also called a recovery point.
 Each recovery point contains all the information necessary to restore all the data present at the time of the backup.
 You can choose to delete one, some, or all of an agent's recovery points.

-- Individual recovery points are often deleted to create free space when local storage on the Datto device nears full capacity.
+- You can delete individual recovery points to create free space when local storage on the Datto device nears full capacity.

-- The Datto device will not allow you to remove any recovery points that it requires to keep the integrity of the backup chain intact.
+- The Datto device will not let you remove any recovery points that it requires to keep the integrity of the backup chain intact.
 See Why can't I delete certain recovery points? below.

 Forcing retention on an agent

 - Retention is the process of deleting recovery points according to a preset schedule.
-Retention runs each day automatically based on the schedule you set.
-The Force Retention feature allows you to manually run retention to remove all local recovery points that have passed their retention date.
+Retention automatically runs each day based on the schedule you set.
+The Force Retention feature lets you manually run retention to remove all local recovery points that have passed their retention date.